 When the episode first aired, I revolted at the idea that Adriana was killed.
 We didn’t actually see her death, we only heard gunshots, and so I grasped at the hope that perhaps it was Silvio that had been shot and killed.
 (By who?
 I don’t know, perhaps a local hunter or a picnicking off-duty cop.
 Hell, I even hoped that Valery the Russian might have emerged from the trees that he disappeared into in “Pine Barrens” to come save Adriana now.)
 Adriana LaCerva was a flawed person, at times greedy and hypocritical.
 But she had a vulnerability and guilelessness that we didn’t see very often in SopranoWorld.
 It may not be accurate to describe Adriana as “innocent,” but her relative innocence in comparison to the wickedness of the monsters that surrounded her made her death a difficult thing to swallow.

 Agent Robyn Sanseverino doesn’t want to believe that Adriana is dead either.
 But Cubitoso and Harris know better.
-Chief Cubitoso orders the Nievez murder case to be taken over from the Long Beach Police because of Matush’s possible terror connection.
+Chief Cubitoso orders the Nievez murder case to be taken over from the Long Beach Police because of Matush’s possible terrorism connection.
+(The FBI agents raised their eyebrows when Ade told them that Matush had become very religious and was sending money to a “prep school” back in Pakistan; they must suspect Matush of funding terror-teaching madrassas.)
 And this is how David Chase throws in a cruel, vicious irony to Adriana’s fate: Cubitoso had used the Long Beach P.D.’s murder investigation as a way to increase the pressure on Adriana, but he actually had the power to take control of the investigation all along.
 He could have actually relieved the pressure that was mounting on the young woman, which might have ultimately prevented her death.
 The Feds ended up being as heartless to Adriana as the mobsters who killed her.
 It doesn’t take bureaucrat Cubitoso very long at all to put the loss of Adriana out of his mind and return to his paperwork.
 It’s back to Business As Usual at the FBI.

-Christopher dumps Adriana’s suitcase (that symbol of potential freedom) in a remote area, and leaves Adriana’s car (a Ford Thunderbird, a great American symbol of freedom and “the open road”) at an airport parking lot.
+I guess it is pretty obvious in hindsight, but once Adriana fell into the clutches of the FBI, there was no way she would ever taste real freedom ever again – except through death.
+Christopher dumps Adriana’s suitcase—that symbol of potential freedom—in a remote area, and leaves Adriana’s car—a Ford Thunderbird, one of the great American symbols of freedom and “the open road”—at an airport parking lot.
 And then he snorts a little H to escape the pain.
 (Chris is going back to Business As Usual as well: heroin.)